cloudspannerecosystem/machmeter/README.md

 ## Overview

 Machmeter is an open source tool for performance benchmarking of Cloud Spanner.
-This repository contains Machmeter code, usage instructions and few example use-cases.
-User can clone any of these use-case and edit them to imitate their specific use-case.
+This repository contains Machmeter code, usage instructions and a few example use-cases.
+Users can clone any of these use-case and edit them to imitate their specific use-case.

 ## Use-cases